Trailer Interchange Insurance

-Since the exchanged trailers are not owned by you, they require separate insurance coverage because they are not covered under your regular Physical Damage insurance.
+Since you do not own the exchanged trailers, they require separate insurance coverage because your Physical Damage insurance doesn't cover them.

 If you have a trailer interchange agreement, you need Trailer Interchange insurance to protect you while you're in possession of a container or trailer that you don't own.

 A trailer interchange agreement is a contract that arranges to transfer a trailer from one trucker to another to complete a shipment.
 Typically, the trucker in possession of the trailer is responsible for paying any damages that are incurred while they have the trailer.

 Limits, deductibles and other details

 With Trailer Interchange insurance, you must select both a limit and a deductible.
 The limit is a single amount that describes how much your insurance company will pay if you use this coverage.
 The deductible is the amount that you agree to pay out of pocket to help with the repairs or replacement.

 You're hauling an exchanged trailer, and you pull off the highway to refuel.
 While you're inside grabbing a bite to eat, your truck is stolen.